 One of the things that I find fascinating about photographic composition is that for all its complexity many photographers take a simplistic approach to design in their photos.
 There are lots of magazine and website articles about the rule of thirds, but very few that go beyond that idea.
-That’s probably why so many photographers are obsessed with the rule of thirds in composition!

 It seems to me that there are some very useful and interesting things about composition that you should know, but that nobody is telling you.
 Why is this?
 Maybe photographers who have figured this stuff out want to keep it to themselves.
 Or maybe they have no interest in writing about it.
 Regardless, here are five things that nobody ever tells you about composition that you really should know.